Leo Stanton Rowe

 Leo Stanton Rowe (September 17, 1871 – December 5, 1946) was the director general of the Pan-American Union from 1920 to 1946.

 Life

-He was born on September 17, 1871 in McGregor, Iowa to Louis Rowe and Catherine Raff.
+He was born on September 17, 1871, in McGregor, Iowa, to Louis Rowe and Catherine Raff.
 His family moved to Philadelphia and he attended high school and graduated in 1887.
 He attended the University of Pennsylvania and graduated with a Bachelor of Philosophy degree in 1890.
 He received his Ph.D. from the University of Halle in 1893.
 He received his J.D. from the University of Pennsylvania Law School in 1895.

-He taught political science at the University of Pennsylvania from 1896 to 1917.
+He was appointed professor at the University of Pennsylvania in 1894.
+He taught there until 1917.

+Rowe was elected to the American Philosophical Society in 1911 and the American Academy of Arts and Sciences in 1932.

+In 1900, Rowe was appointed by President McKinley to a commission that revised the laws of Puerto Rico.